AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: Related Work

-Approaches to address the robot navigation problem indoors and outdoors vary.
-When the state of the environment and the kinematics of the system are known, some classical methods~\cite{van2011reciprocal,fox1997dynamic,egograph} have been proven to be effective in tackling navigation, nevertheless when the environment is challenging and changes are stochastic learning-based approaches are more practical~\cite{kahn2017uncertainty,terp,ibarz2021train}.
+Approaches for addressing the robot navigation problem in outdoor environments vary from those specific to indoor environments primarily due to the complexity of the outdoor terrains.
+When the state of the environment and the kinematics of the system are known, some classical methods~\cite{van2011reciprocal,fox1997dynamic,egograph} have proven to be effective in tackling navigation; nevertheless, when the environment is challenging and changes are stochastic, learning-based approaches are more practical~\cite{kahn2017uncertainty,terp,ibarz2021train,weerakoon2022graspe}.